MawalMohammed/GRL-Bad-Smell-Detection/Deverlopers' Guide.md

 * Objective:

- 	This guide is prepared to help developers extend the functionality of GSDetector by presenting the steps needed to detect the instances of a new bad smell.
+ 	This guide is prepared to help developers extend the functionality of GSDetector by presenting the steps needed to add the functionality of the detection of the instances of a new bad smell.

 * Prerequisite: